craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Ranged Weapons.md

 Some Tags are considered "inherent".
 This means that changing that Tag may involve recategorizing the weapon under a different Base, according to your Referee's discretion.

 #### Size
-This is the mechanical Size of the weapon - Small, Medium, or Large - and is only used for inventory management.
+This is the mechanical Size of the weapon - Small, Medium, or Large - and is used to determine the AP cost of Attacking with the Weapon.

+Small Weapons cost 2 AP to Attack with.

+Medium Weapons cost 3 AP to Attack with.

+Large Weapons cost 4 AP to Attack with.

-Short Blunt and Short Blade Weapons inherently are Small.
+Sling Weapons and Pistol Weapons are inherently Small.

-Long Blunt and Long Blade Weapons inherently are Medium or Large.
+Bow Weapons, Crossbow Weapons, and Rifle Weapons are inherently Medium or Large.

 #### Range
 This is the mechanical Range of the weapon.